All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 And I don't do business in the state.

-Uh I I do have an accounting background as well as a finance background.
+I do have an accounting background as well as a finance background.

 But the reason for my call wasn't so much about how much greater Florida is.

-I'm I'm coming down in ten days.
+I'm coming down in 10 days.

-The reason for my call is because Sean, I I watch you, I'm a loyal listener.
+The reason for my call is because, Sean, I watch you.

-I I I watch your show at night.
+I watch your show at night.

-And you know, I just got some constructive criticism.
+And, you know, I just got some constructive criticism.

-I kind of like don't like the fact that everybody's all over Jerome Powell to lower interest rates.
+I kind of like, don't like the fact that everybody's all over Jerome Powell to lower interest rates.

 He sucks.